 The sit handover

 - While owners are always asked to ensure their property is clean and comfortable for the sitter’s arrival, it’s more important than ever to thoroughly disinfect the accommodation.
 Equally, sitters must do the same before they leave.
-For this reason, all owners and sitters are asked to read and follow the official cleaning guidelines.
+For this reason, all owners and sitters are asked to read and follow our official cleaning guidelines.

 - Please try to adapt your usual sit handover process to remove any person-to-person contact.
 So while you may usually greet the sitter at the door and then give them a tour of your home, we advise you to leave the keys in a safe place and do a video handover instead.
 This, along with an up-to-date and thorough welcome guide, including updated information on your local vet practice, should be enough to help the sitter settle in while keeping you both safe.